Mentoring is a key element in developing your people

 Mentoring is an essential leadership skill.
 In addition to managing and motivating people, it's also important that you can help others learn, grow and become more effective in their jobs.

-You can do this through a mentoring partnership, which you can arrange within your organization or through a personal or professional network, like the Mind Tools Mentor Network.
+You can do this through a mentoring partnership, which you can arrange within your organization or through a personal or professional network.

 Should you become a mentor?
 And what do you need to consider before setting up a mentoring relationship?
 In this article, we'll highlight some things a mentor does and doesn't do, and we'll help you decide whether mentoring is right for you.